where-to-eat

 A no-frills bar famous across Seville for its serranito, the local sandwich of grilled pork, ham, green pepper, and sometimes tomato.

 The version here sets the standard.
 Stand at the bar, order your serranito, and understand why this simple sandwich inspires such devotion.
-A Seville essential.

-Breakfast and cafes
+Breakfast and Cafes

 La Campana